Powerhorse 9000ES (Discontinued)

 Power & Run Time

-Enjoying a noise rating of 75 dBA (just slightly more noisy than a dishwasher), this generator can be started thanks to a conventional pull-start mechanism, but also to a simple and elegant electric starter (battery not included).
+At a noise rating of 75 dBA (just slightly more noisy than a dishwasher), this generator can be started via a standard recoil pull-rope starting mechanism, or a convenient and efficient electric starter (battery not included).

-Thanks to a fuel capacity of 6.6 gallons, the 9000ES can operate for around 9.6 hours at 50% load with a full tank (fuel consumption around 0.69 GPH).
+The 9000ES's fuel tank, with a capacity of 6.6 gallons, supports uninterrupted operation for around 9.6 hours at 50% load when fully fueled (fuel consumption at an estimated 0.69 gallons per hour).

-As the 9000ES produces a clean sine wave, with a <5% Total Harmonic Disruption (THD), sensitive electronics may be plugged in the AC outlets safely.
+The 9000ES produces a clean sine wave: thanks to a <5% Total Harmonic Distortion (THD), your sensitive electronics can be safely plugged in the AC outlets.

 Outlets

-The control panel includes the following 10 AC outlets:
+The control panel features 10 AC outlets as follows:

-Furthermore, it has 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle with which charging your batteries is made easy.
+Moreover, it boasts 1 DC outlet: there's a 12V 8A (cigarette lighter style) receptacle enabling simple battery charging for added ease.

 Portability